KarimElsayad247/course-browse/README.md

 # Course browser

 Browse courses on a database, with ability to search based on course name, teacher, and department.
+Has Pagination.

-Made with native PHP and Javascript for a Database course.
+Made with native PHP and Javascript, in addition to Materialize CSS, for a Database course.